Frequently Asked Questions

 What is screening and how do I know if I'm eligible?

-Each trial participant must pass a screening call to ensure they are eligible to participate and that the product is safe for use.
+Each trial participant must pass a screening call to ensure they are eligible to participate in the study.

 The screening questions are approved by an independent ethics committee so it’s important you answer these questions truthfully.